blairpaul09/calendar/README.md

 - `yearly($byMonth = [], $byMonthDay = [], $byDay = [], int $interval = 1)` Yearly frequency: This method is to set the event frequency to yearly with optional parameters `$byMonth`, `$byMonthDay`, `$byDay` and `$interval`.

 - `->create()` The method to execute event creation.
-By default it will create a calendar named `default` if no parameter is set, if you wan't to add the event in other calendar you can just simply pass the calendar name `->create($calendarName)`
+By default it will create a calendar named `default` if no parameter is set, if you wan't to add the event in another calendar, you can just simply pass the calendar name `->create($calendarName)`

 ### Frequency parameters values